mjmeilahn/machine-learning-projects/README.md

 ## How to Determine Model Effectiveness

+1. Look at the Confusion Matrix.

+2. Look at the coefficients.

+3. Look at Adjusted R-Squared.

-Look at the predicted accuracy percent % when the average slope reaches 50%.
+4. Look at the CAP and predicted accuracy percent % when the average slope reaches 50%.